Rainbow Interchange: History

 In 1990, while the interchange was still under construction, the Miami Herald ran a contest in which its readers were requested to submit names for the soon-to-be important connection between two Interstate highways.
 The winning name was the Lauderloop, an ironic choice as four-level stack interchanges do not incorporate loops in their design.
 The contest was a short-term joke as virtually nobody in the local media referred to "Lauderloop" in their articles and reports involving the interchange, choosing the Rainbow moniker instead.

 In 2002, the Florida Department of Transportation decided to repaint the interchange in bold colors.

 As of 2022, due to Phase 3 of the I-95 Express Lanes extension, the interchange is being expanded with more overpasses and flyover ramps.
 The existing overpasses and flyover ramps are being kept, but the girders are being repainted royal blue.
 The repainting of the existing girders to just one consistent color may require the interchange to be given a new name.
 These ramps include ramps connecting the northbound and southbound express lanes on I-95 to both directions of I-595.
+As of February 2025, the colorful paint scheme for which the interchange is named after has been fully eliminated.